 Both honey and lemon have the ability to speed up the metabolic process and provide a burst of energy.
 This is particularly important if you are recovering from an illness or injury, which may be why so many people choose a cup of hot tea with honey when they want to push through the tail end of a cold.

 There are a number of antioxidants that are accessible in both these foods.
 When you drink this mixture or create a topical application for the skin, it can have measurable results.
-Honey and lemon are known to improve the appearance of acne and prevent other skin infections, due to the antibacterial properties and vitamin C content.
+Honey and lemon are known to improve the appearance of acne and prevent other skin infections, due to their potentially antibacterial properties and vitamin C content.
 Lemon juice is often used by itself on blemishes and scars on the skin, but complementing this with honey in your diet is a very wise choice.

-Although people think of lemons as highly acidic in nature, when the citric acid enters our body, it actually has an alkalizing effect on us!
+Although people think of lemons as highly acidic in nature, when citric acid enters our body, it actually has an alkalizing effect on us!
 This is very important because diseases often occur when the body is overly acidic.
-By adding lemon and honey to your diet, you can balance the acidity of the body, which tends to be more acidic, thus lowering your risk of developing chronic disease!
+By adding lemon and honey to your diet, you can balance the acidity of the body, which tends to be more acidic, thus possibly lowering your risk of developing chronic disease!